 *No parent, sibling or any family member or friend will be allowed in the building.
 The waiting area will not be in use.

 *Pupils should come fully dressed in appropriate dance clothes eg leotard and leggings and will not get changed between classes except for shoes if they need.
 Please leave shoes, coats, jumpers, onesie etc in the car or with parents at drop off.
 Students are recommended to either wear bare feet, jazz shoes (available on our website) or foot undeez/ballet shoes.
 If you are wearing ballet shoes and foot udeez these must be washed after every class.
-If they look dirt we will ask students to remove them.
+If they look dirty we will ask students to remove them.

 *Pupils should try to not use the toilet at the centre where possible.
 No pupil will be refused to use the toilets however if they can go at home before that would be appreciated.